Order the spring issue here

 The big thinker is pulled out of the mole bag

-: A new biography of the 1300th century Arab historian Ibn Khaldun has recently been published.
+A new biography of the Arab 1300 number historian Ibn Khaldun has recently been published.
 Is he now getting his renaissance?

 A thought-provoking and certainly probable explanation for the subsequent developments in the Arab world

-: Secularists and Islamists played on the same team before the power-hungry and vain president Nasser sowed enmity and strife, claims a new book.
+Secularists and Islamists played on the same team before the powerless and vain President Nasser sowed animosity and strife, the new book claims.

 25 years after the Oslo Agreement

-: Eager to bring the Camp David agreement to fruition in 1978 has later made it difficult to meet the Palestinians' desire for an independent state, writes historian Seth Anziska in a new book.
+Ever after getting in port, the Camp David agreement in 1978 has later made it difficult to meet the Palestinians' desire for an independent state, writes historian Seth Anziska in a new book.

 Coercion, murder and prosperity

-: Documents from Saddam Hussein's archives show a completely different Iraq than the current story tells.
+Documents from Saddam Hussein's archives show a completely different Iraq than the usual story tells.

 The rage of democracy

-: New book examines, among other things, how democratic institutions have supported undemocratic practices such as slavery, discrimination and exclusion.
+Among other things, a new book examines how democratic institutions have supported undemocratic practices such as slavery, discrimination and exclusion.

 California Dreaming?